Philosophy of science: Justifying science

 Some argue that what scientists do is not inductive reasoning at all but rather abductive reasoning, or inference to the best explanation.
 In this account, science is not about generalizing specific instances but rather about hypothesizing explanations for what is observed.
 As discussed in the previous section, it is not always clear what is meant by the "best explanation".
-Ockham's razor, which counsels choosing the simplest available explanation, thus plays an important role in some versions of this approach.
+Occam's razor, which counsels choosing the simplest available explanation, thus plays an important role in some versions of this approach.
 To return to the example of the chicken, would it be simpler to suppose that the farmer cares about it and will continue taking care of it indefinitely or that the farmer is fattening it up for slaughter?
-Philosophers have tried to make this heuristic principle more precise in terms of theoretical parsimony or other measures.
+Philosophers have tried to make this heuristic principle more precise regarding theoretical parsimony or other measures.
 Yet, although various measures of simplicity have been brought forward as potential candidates, it is generally accepted that there is no such thing as a theory-independent measure of simplicity.
 In other words, there appear to be as many different measures of simplicity as there are theories themselves, and the task of choosing between measures of simplicity appears to be every bit as problematic as the job of choosing between theories.
-Nicholas Maxwell has argued for some decades that unity rather than simplicity is the key non-empirical factor in influencing choice of theory in science, persistent preference for unified theories in effect committing science to the acceptance of a metaphysical thesis concerning unity in nature.
+Nicholas Maxwell has argued for some decades that unity rather than simplicity is the key non-empirical factor in influencing the choice of theory in science, persistent preference for unified theories in effect committing science to the acceptance of a metaphysical thesis concerning unity in nature.
 In order to improve this problematic thesis, it needs to be represented in the form of a hierarchy of theses, each thesis becoming more insubstantial as one goes up the hierarchy.